 1) Adult-onset Polyglucosan Body disease (APBD) is a recessively inherited form of glycogen storage disease, associated with reduction in glycogen branching enzyme activity (GBE) to 10-20% of normal.
-Symptoms generally develop in the fourth or fifth decade with bladder dysfunction, gait disturbance, sensory and motor neuropathy, weakness and fatigue.
+Symptoms generally develop in the fourth or fifth decade with bladder dysfunction, gait disturbance, sensory and motor neuropathy, weakness, and fatigue.
 Mild attention and memory deficits may occur with brain white abnormalities noted on neuroimaging.
 By their early 60's patients require a walker and are subsequently wheelchair dependent.
 The actual prevalence of the disease is probably much greater than reported due to misdiagnoses such as multiple sclerosis, Charcot-Marie-Tooth disease, ALS and spinal muscular atrophy (Schwartz L, et al. Am J Rare Dis: Diagn Ther.
 2020;3(1):004-008.)
 The APBD Research Foundation was established in 2005 to foster research in APBD and to provide patient and family support.
 Under their auspices, much has been learned about the genetic bases for tissue storage of polyglucosan bodies.
 Animal models have been established for the two major mutations in the GBE1 gene, and repurposed drugs have been examined for their ability to enhance glycogen branching activity.
 Substrate synthesis inhibition has been examined to reduce endogenous polyglucosan body formation.

-A single grant of \$121,268 or two grants of \$60,634 will be awarded depending on the merits of the applications received.
-Research proposals should focus on one of three areas:
+A single grant of \$99,025 or two grants of \$49,513\ will be awarded depending on the merits of the applications received.
+The primary focus for this grant opportunity is: